Dieser Beitrag enthält Werbung – advertising.

 It’s unbelievable: for about 35 years Lt.
 Columbo investigated homicide cases in and around Los Angeles (once offshore and even abroad).
 I watched each episode on TV – more than once because I’m a fan – then and today.
 I think it’s a perfect background for chilling out and recovering from office stress and the like.
 (By the way, the recurrent reruns are evidence of a solid fan base.)

 There are no books, never have been.
 Nevertheless Lt.
 Columbo seems as renowned as Sherlock H. or Jane M. I’m sure anybody has watched Lt.
 Columbo acting more than once during lifetime.
-So you all know the plots… I mean the agenda: there’s the murder, there’s the killer – you know from the very beginning!
+So you all know the plots … I mean the agenda: there’s the murder, there’s the killer – you know from the very beginning who it is and how he/she did it!

 What always bemused me: why to watch a crime series where there is no manhunt?
 No mystery to be solved?

 So: what do we do?
 We watch an episode knowing the killer from the very beginning – only: Lt.
 Columbo doesn’t know or at least pretends so.
 The charm of each episode is watching how Lt.
-Columbo finds the killer guilty.
+Columbo finds the killer and proves him/her guilty.

 Lt.
 Columbo analyses each detail: they always slip up.
 Each killer makes a mistake even if marginal and apparently insignificant.
 There is always a lead.
 Lt.
 Columbo starts digging and insists, is annoying and even more insisting.
 Finally the killer surrenders.

 Is there any team around Lt.
 Columbo?
 No – he’s a lone wolf.
 (Remember that the series was established end of the 60s.
-Last century there wasn’t any CSI team working like nowadays, no nerds necessary for solving computer related problems.)
+Last century there wasn’t any CSI team working like nowadays, no nerds necessary for solving computer related problems or any data base analysis.)
 I don’t think that Lt.
 Columbo even needs a team.
 Approaching the suspect (from Lt.
 Columbo’s view!) alone makes him vulnerable in the eyes of the killer (our view!) and misleads the killer to carelessness.

 I don’t want to do any close look at the cases – after all there are 69.
 It’s obvious that quite a lot of rather famous actors became the killer in one of the episodes (some did it more than once!).
 The series was a high-flier for more than 35 years.
 (I’m not sure, but maybe it’s the most long-lasting TV crime series ever.)